Applied Social Research Proj

 1. Demonstrate an understanding of a range of social research methods, related ethical issues, and the relationship between research and social theory.

 2. Critically assess the strengths and weaknesses of various social research methods and select appropriate methods to answer research questions.

 3. Conduct the planning, collection and analysis of data as part of a small research project.

 4. Effectively communicate research results in written and oral form.

-|Content||This course provides grounding in advanced social research methods.
 In this course students undertake a range of exercises to develop their qualitative research skills including writing research proposals, literature reviews, data collection, and report writing.
-They will also have the opportunity to take part in a research project and write an individual report based on the data collected.|

 SOCS2400 Applied Social Research and SOCS2300 Ethical Debates in Social Sciences.